Woman says ride malfunction left boys stranded in air

 Fair board officials on Wednesday afternoon had no information about the incident.

-“We have not heard anything about it,” board vice president Dick Wilds said.
+“We have not heard anything about it,” board vice president Dick Wiles said.
 “I’ll see if there’s anything else, what I can find out about it.
 Since nobody’s heard about it, I will check with the ride operators too.”

-Wilds encourages fairgoers to report issues to fair officials immediately, rather than “going to someone else first” so problems can be resolved as soon as possible.
+Wiles encourages fairgoers to report issues to fair officials immediately, rather than “going to someone else first” so problems can be resolved as soon as possible.

 The fair office closes at 8 p.m., but there are 33 board members with red shirts or hats throughout the park whom guests can approach with any issues, he added.

-“I recommend they get a hold of a fair board director or the sheriff and let someone know right away and we can handle it from there,” Wilds said.
+“I recommend they get a hold of a fair board director or the sheriff and let someone know right away and we can handle it from there,” Wiles said.
 “Because now we’re just going, ‘Hey, we had a cable break and they pulled kids off.
 Was it here?
 Why didn’t we know about it?’”

 The vice president said he still feels the Huron County Fair is a safe, family-friendly place, adding the local fair doesn’t have any of the “super spectacular” rides that could pose more of a danger.